Thomas Iden

 Sir Thomas Iden (c.
-1453 – 1512/1513) of Westwell was an English knight who served as the High Sheriff of Kent in 1500 as well as the Governor of Rochester Castle in the late 15th-century.
+1453 – 1512/1513) of Westwell was an English Lancastrian knight who fought at the Battle of Bosworth Field in 1485.
+He served as High Sheriff of Kent in 1500 as well as the Governor of Rochester Castle in the late 15th-century.
 He was the son of former High Sheriff and capturer of Jack Cade, Alexander Iden.